Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 - Battery life: If you have a larger home, then battery life will be a key consideration to ensure it can do a full clean.
 Most robot vacuums clean for an average of 90 minutes which is fine for small to medium-sized homes, but for larger homes look for 2 hours or more.
 Alternatively, look for recharge-and-resume technology which allows the vacuum to recharge then return to the same point to continue the clean.

 - Budget: As with everything in life, you get what you pay for.
-Anything under £300 is considered a budget device so you may have to make compromises.
+Anything under £300 is considered a budget device so you may have to make compromises, see my full guide to the best cheap robot vacuums for some recommendations.
 Generally £300-500 will get you a mid-tier device that’s usually good value for money, whereas the more advanced features cost in excess of £500 and sometimes into four figures too.

 Of course, there are plenty of other features that make each device stand out including self emptying bases, room-by-room cleaning and HEPA filters.